Home :: Why Women Travel :: Women's Adventure Travel

 - Look for companies that offer various levels of difficulty so you can be matched with others of your level, whatever it might be.

 - Find a reputable company that will take your needs into account rather than try to fit you into their own structures.
 Ask a lot of questions, and pay attention to the frequency and tone of answers.
 A company that answers all your questions and seems happy to do it is a company that cares.

 - Stick to women-only travel groups if you're relatively new at this - you'll feel less pressure from that masculine drive to compete and will be able to go at your own - and more enjoyable - pace.

 - Check out the best travel forums and post plenty of questions for women who have taken the same trip before you.
 There's nothing like the voice of experience and the 'been there' advice you can get first hand.

 - Be daring!
 You'd be surprised at what you can do if you just take the leap.
 I can barely swim but with the proper equipment, guidance and a bit of recklessness I'm now having great fun kayaking all over the place.

-Getting ready for an all-woman kayaking trip
+Getting ready for a women's kayaking trip on Vancouver Island

 Wondering what kinds of activities to expect in women's adventure travel?
 Let me give you a little taste of the kinds of things you could try...